AnirudhKatoch/Optimizing-Wind-Farm-Economics-through-Python-Modelling-and-Simulation-/README.md

 * Cabling Optimization model was created as a function and seamlessly integrated within these modules for improved functionality.
 * Various other essential modifications were implemented to meet specific project requirements.

+## Results

+Significant improvements were noted in the economic results, rendering them considerably more realistic.